ogechukwu1/AWS-projects/README.md

 ![](./images/47.png)

-Security Group for webservers - Access to Webservers should only be allowed from webserver ALB and bastion host.
+__Create Security Group for Web Servers:__ Access to Web Servers should only be allowed from NGINX servers and SSH from bastion host